Livestream Every Sunday 9:00am

 The Church

-We believe that the church is the body of believers.
+We believe that the church is the body of believers, not a building.
 The church is made of flesh and blood, and not concrete and steel.
 The church is made up of those that have been connected to Jesus Christ, and depend on his life, death, and resurrection as their only means to be reconnected to the one true living God.
-A community of believers holding to the faith passed down as expressed in the creeds (Apostles, Nicene, and Athanasian).
-The church is a community is then called to go out into the world connecting those far from God through the reflection of their transformed lives.
+The church is a community of believers holding to the faith passed down as expressed in the creeds (Apostles, Nicene, and Athanasian).
+The church is a community which is then called to go out into the world, connecting those far from God through the reflection of their transformed lives.
 The church is a community of people who have been created in Christ to love the one true living God and to love their neighbor as themselves.
-A community of people extending the same love and forgiveness that God first extended to them.
+The church should be a community of people extending the same love and forgiveness that God first extended to them.

 The Sacraments